ilhamhoque/quiz-game-gui/README.md

 # Quiz Game GUI
 ## OVERVIEW:
 #### Maths Quiz game.
 It has 3 difficulties for the user to do the quiz.
-At the end of the quiz it will save the name, difficulty and score into an enternal .JSON file.
+At the end of the quiz it will save the name, difficulty and score into an external .JSON file.
 #### Another program is for the user to:
 * view the rules
 * change the rules